 Gutter maintenance tips

-A good guttering system can last between 20 and 50 years, but it needs to be well looked after during that time.
-Regular inspections of the various guttering components should be carried out to ensure there are no obvious signs of decay.
-We recommend inspecting your guttering at least twice a year – more if it’s close to trees or you own a property with industrial gutters.
+A good guttering system can last between 20 and 50 years, but it must be properly maintained during that time.
+Regular inspections of the various guttering components should be performed to ensure that there are no visible signs of decay.
+We recommend inspecting your gutters at least twice a year, more if they are near trees or you own a property with industrial gutters.

 How to clean your gutters

-To ensure the maximum lifespan of your gutters, one of the simplest things to do is ensure they’re regularly cleaned.
-This will keep them performing well, save you money on repairs and keep the exterior of your home clean and tidy.
+One of the simplest ways to extend the life of your gutters is to clean them on a regular basis.
+This will keep them performing well, save you money on repairs, and keep the exterior of your home clean and tidy.

-Conducting an inspection of your gutters provides a good opportunity to clean them too.
-A stable ladder, protective gloves and a layer of tarpaulin are required for this job, and once you’re set up you can remove debris from the roof and gutters.
+Conducting an inspection of your gutters is an excellent opportunity to clean them.
+A stable ladder, protective gloves, and a layer of tarpaulin are required for this job, and once you’re set up, you can remove debris from the roof and gutters.

 Our handy guide to cleaning gutters provides further information on cleaning your gutters effectively.